ccwang002/ccwang002.github.io/content/blogs/2018-12/1213_firefox_fullscreen.md

 Category: Coding
 ---

 Firefox fullscreen on macOS by default contains the address bar and the tab bar.
-Although it does not take up too much vertical space, while RStudio server
+I usually don't really need the full vertical space for web page, so those bars aren't a problem.
+But when I access a RStudio Server on Firefox, I always want to have more vertical space.
+As shown in the screenshot below, the address bar and the tab bar of Firefox are unnecessary, and they may be quite distracting.
+If those bars are hidden and only show up upon request when Firefox enters fullscreen, the vertical space can be saved and the interface will remain clean.

 <div class="figure">
   <img src="{attach}pics/rstudio_fullscreen.png">
   <p class="caption"></p>
 </div>

+It turns out that Firefox controls its user interface styling using CSS.
+So we can set the shape of the window tabs, the height of the address bar, and more by adding a CSS file at `~/Library/Application Support/Firefox/Profiles/<profile>/chrome/userChrome.css`.
+My modification was based on [this answer on Stack Exchange][ext-sol]:

 ```css
 #navigator-toolbox[inFullscreen] {